 Amazon Advertising 101

 Amazon’s advertising business is gaining momentum, especially as it expands its offerings.
-Amazon DSP (Demand Side Platform) has enabled merchants to buy large quantities of display and video advertisements programmatically and target consumers on Amazon.com, Fire TV Sticks, IMDb.com, Kindles, Freedive, apps, third-party sites.
+Amazon DSP (Demand Side Platform) has enabled merchants to buy large quantities of display and video advertisements programmatically and target consumers on Amazon.com, Fire TV Sticks, IMDb.com, Kindles, Freedive, apps, and third-party sites.
+DSP ads are a form of programmatic advertising that allows brands to purchase ad space across Amazon and its affiliated platforms, increasing brand awareness and reach.
 We look to present our Amazon Advertising 101 to help you understand the platform and decide which is best for your business.

 Advertise on Amazon